HUNT (HUNT) Price Hits $0.29 on Major Exchanges

-HUNT (HUNT) traded 0.9% higher against the US dollar during the 1-day period ending at 23:00 PM Eastern on October 5th.
-HUNT has a market capitalization of $57.50 million and $2.35 million worth of HUNT was traded on exchanges in the last 24 hours.
-One HUNT token can currently be purchased for about $0.29 or 0.00000467 BTC on popular cryptocurrency exchanges.
-During the last seven days, HUNT has traded down 8.7% against the US dollar.
+HUNT (HUNT) traded 1.7% lower against the dollar during the 24-hour period ending at 19:00 PM Eastern on October 7th.
+Over the last week, HUNT has traded 3.5% lower against the dollar.
+HUNT has a market capitalization of $58.26 million and approximately $1.33 million worth of HUNT was traded on exchanges in the last 24 hours.
+One HUNT token can currently be purchased for about $0.29 or 0.00000470 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.